Giving credit, where credit is due

-- A credit account is not a right, but more an agreement based on trust, that is earned by a customer after proving their relationship with us.
+A credit account is not a right, but more an agreement based on trust, that is earned by a customer after developing a relationship with us.

-- You’re unlikely to receive credit terms straight away - don’t be upset by this.
-We’re simply a little old-fashioned and like us to get to know each other rather than jumping into bed with a stranger straight away!
-Frankly, if we have no relationship with a new client and they start to insist on credit from the get-go it rings an alarm bell.
+You’re unlikely to receive credit terms straight away.
+Please don’t be upset by this - we’re simply a little old-fashioned and like us to get to know each other rather than jumping into an agreement with a stranger straight away!
+Frankly, if we have no relationship with a new client and they start to insist on credit from the get-go it rings an alarm bell for our accounts team.

-- You will never get a credit account after you have agreed to purchase goods or services from us and we’ve got a job going through our production department for you - we don’t like to rush a good thing and we prefer to have got to know each other a little first - call us old-fashioned, if you like, and refer to point a, above.
+You will never get a credit account after you have agreed to purchase goods or services from us and we’ve got a job going through our production department for you.

-- It is impossible to get credit from us without having a credit account - that would be like going out in a boat without enough fuel for the return journey.
+It is impossible to get credit from us without having a formal credit account - that would be like going out in a boat without enough fuel for the return journey.

 So what does this mean in reality?

 If you would like to purchase goods and services from us, then request a credit account a week before making a purchase.
-Don't rush us - if you need those goods urgently then simply pay up front rather than try to force us into a corner.
+Don't rush it - if you need those goods urgently then simply pay up-front.

 Our accounts department love to remind us that no-one has the right to demand credit by virtue of their company fame or size, but if they work with us to pre-arrange credit in an appropriate way our accounts team are ready and willing to help.

 This is a common-sense principle that applies to all businesses, regardless of size, their company policy and their own payment terms.